 Makeup is an important part of their style, primarily in big cities.
 A lot of women do their eyebrows like in the US as they learn from watching YouTube tutorials.
 Heavy eyeliner is also very common.

 Once you’re in Iran you’ll see how colorful the scarves are and you’ll want to buy many, even to use for your neckline later.
 The coat or scarf need not be black – it’s a myth.

 Don’t worry if your hair is sticking out of the scarf.
 Apart from a small percentage of older women, most young girls only cover the top of their head.

-In order to enter some mosques you’ll have to wear a chador.
-It’s large piece of fabric that covers your entire body head to toe.
+In order to enter some mosques, you’ll have to wear a chador.
+It’s a large piece of fabric that covers your entire body head to toe.
 Yes, you’ll look like you’re wearing a tent if you put it on like me (read: very wrong, thankfully I was helped later by a local woman).
 Don’t worry about bringing it, you will be loaned a chador when necessary.